cassidyjames/cassidyjames.github.io/wishlist.md

 ## Experiences

-_A.k.a. stuff to do instead of just… stuff._
+_A.k.a. stuff to do instead of justâ€¦ stuff._

 * Meow Wolf tickets (opening in Denver, 2021)
 * Regal Cinemas movie tickets (date night!)